-The following must be available at the track during the official training runs and the race heats:
+The following must be available at the track during the official training heats and the race heats:

-- One medical specialist with knowledge of emergency medical aid - One medical vehicle used as emergency ambulance - One room exclusively used for first aid treatment which is marked as such.
+- One medical specialist with certified knowledge/training of emergency medical aid - One medical vehicle used as emergency ambulance - One room exclusively used for first aid treatment which is marked as such.

-For race days in addition:
+Recommended for race days in addition:

-One medical doctor with knowledge of sports and able to decide "Fit to slide" - e.g. concussion...
+• One medical doctor with knowledge of sports and able to decide "Fit to slide" - e.g. concussion...